 The purpose of this law is simple: if the batteries are sealed in for 10 years, homeowners can’t borrow them for the remote, or forget to change them on an annual basis.
-That means less non-functional smoke detectors and more early warnings when a fire breaks out.
+That means less non-functional smoke alarms and more early warnings when a fire breaks out.
 It’s no wonder that this law is being praised by the Fireman’s Association of the State of New York for helping to keep people safe in their homes.

 This new law will go into effect on April 1, 2019.

 Robert Leonard, public relations chairman of the Firemen’s Association of the State of New York, told The Buffalo News “The goal of this legislation is to require all stores in New York to only carry the 10-year, sealed battery smoke alarm.”
 Retailers, including Valu Home Centers, have already been stocking and selling 10-year sealed alarms by choice.
 Traditional non-sealed alarms will not suddenly disappear from your local hardware store, but when they are gone they will not be restocked.

 …but it is a good idea to replace your smoke alarms as soon as possible.

 There are a number of significant reasons to switch to 10-year sealed smoke alarms.
 Regardless of your reason, these alarms are considered to be much safer than their non-sealed counterparts by the very folks who would show up to fight a fire in your home.
 Not only do they help eliminate faulty alarms due to tampering, they drastically reduce the number of false alarms answered by local fire departments due to low battery alert ‘chirping’ sounds.
 The resources saved from reducing these types of ‘nuisance’ calls help firefighters better serve their communities.